Calculate Excel Percentage Increase (Table of Contents)

 With the First-quarter sales value in cell “C9” & Second-quarter sales value in cell “D9”, I entered =(D9/C9)-1 in cell “E9” to find out the percentage increase in quarter 2.

 I need to convert it to a percentage value.
 Below mentioned steps are used to convert the result value from decimal format to a percentage format:

-I need to select the cell E9, Right-click on the cell E9 and I need to select Format Cells option to change the result from a decimal format to a percentage format.
+I need to select the cell E9, Right-click on the cell E9, and I need to select the Format Cells option to change the result from a decimal format to a percentage format.

-Format Cells window appears, in the category section, I need to select Percentage, and decimal places, I need to select 2 by clicking on small arrow around decimal places, and click OK.
+Format Cells window appears; in the category section, I need to select Percentage and decimal places; I need to select 2 by clicking on a small arrow around decimal places and click OK.

 Example #2 – Calculate Percentage Increase Between yearly sales data in Excel

 Here, in comparison with the previous year, I need to calculate a percentage increase in sales value in excel.
-It can be done by below-mentioned formula.
+The below-mentioned formula can do it.

 =(new value–old value)/old value

 Simultaneously, this formula is applied to the whole range, i.e. from the cell J9 to J11, by selecting the cell J9 and drag it to the J11.